RickStrahl/BlogPosts/2022-10/Fix-Chromium-Browsers-automatically-re-routing-http-to-https/FixChromiumBrowsersAutomaticallyReRoutingHttpToHttps.md

 ### Use Https for all Things
 The obvious solution is to use `https://` all the things, even on localhost.
 This is getting a bit easier these days as more and more development tools provide easier ways to either use private certificates, or run servers that automatically install local dev certificates for you on installation (like .NET does these days) or offer built in dev certificate management.

+If you're using .NET for development, there's no reason to not use `https://` for development since it provides integrated development certificates and the default project templates even have options to set up the local site for `https` (which enables HSTS ironically which isn't exactly the same as 'enabling https` only).

+This is not as common yet for client side development tools like Vue or Angular, but there are platform specific packages for most environments.
+For example, for Vue you can use Vite mkCert Plugin which adds a local dev certificate when you run the app.
+I suspect more integrated solutions for this are coming in the future so `https://` works right out of the box for local servers on any framework.

-This by far the best solution, but if you're working on legacy applications that might be using an old server like full IIS or IIS Express without a pre-installed SSL certificate this is easier said than done.
-Creating of local self-signed certificates is still a pain in the ass especially on Windows.
+Using `https://` is by far the best solution, but if you're working on legacy applications that might be using an old server like full IIS or IIS Express without a pre-installed SSL certificate this is easier said than done.
+Creating of local self-signed certificates is still a pain in the ass especially on Windows and for those scenarios the steps above should be helpful to - at least temporarily - clear out the cached HSTS settings.

-Also most client side frameworks (VueJs and Angular is what I use) certainly don't default to https and don't offer native tools, although there are dev pipeline plug-ins that do provide integration.
-The problem isn't that there isn't a solution, but that the problem is not real obvious to even reach for that solution eventually.
-It seems that eventually we need to get to a point where every tool automatically uses Https for its local development setup/dev servers.

-It pays off to spend a little time to see if you can get Https to work with your local solution - it just might save some of these unpredictable further down the line.
+It pays off to spend a little time to see if you can get `https` to work with your local Web Server - it just might save some of these unpredictable behaviors further down the line.

 ### Disable HSTS for Local Dev
-If HSTS is the problem one thing you can do is try to not send the HSTS headers when doing local development.
+If HSTS is the problem, one thing you can do is try to not send the HSTS headers when doing local development.
 Either set an explicit flag or differentiate between explicit

 If you are using a tool that supports HSTS, it might be a good idea to disable it on the local machine so that it **doesn't pollute other applications on localhost**.